jackdpage/pylux/README.rst

 Installation and Dependencies
 -----------------------------

+Pylux is written in pure Python 3.
+You will need the Python interpreter in order to run it.

 Clone the code and content repositories locally and update the content repository from the remote to get the latest version::

-  git clone --recurse-submodules https://github.com/jackdpage/pylux.git git submodule update --remote --merge
+  git clone --recurse-submodules https://github.com/jackdpage/pylux.git cd pylux git submodule update --remote --merge

 Create an environment to run in and install dependencies from pip::